zemnes/emby-web-defaultskin/README.md

-# emby-web-defaulttheme
+# emby-web-defaultskin

-This default theme for Emby Theater.
-To create your own theme, follow these steps:
+This default skin for Emby Theater.
+To create your own skin, follow these steps:

 * Fork this repository.
 After forking, you'll probably want to rename it.
 * Update package.json (see below).
-* Update themeinfo.js with your unique names.
+* Update skininfo.js with your unique names.
 * Update the installation url below.

 # package.json